psunlpgroup/FaMeSumm/README.md

     python test_pega_HQS.py

 You will get ROUGE scores and C F1 after running the inference code.
-For other automatic metrics reported in our paper, we prepare `additional_metrics` folder and it contains the code for you to test model performance on different types of data.
+For other automatic metrics reported in our paper, we prepare [additional_metrics](/additional_metrics) folder and it contains the code for you to test model performance on different types of data.
 Note that each file in `additional_metrics` has its own requirements (e.g., trained model checkpoints and python environment), so please refer to its paper and/or GitHub repository to set things up.

-## Repository Structure

 ## Acknowledgement
 * Our fine-tuning code is developed based on: https://github.com/priya-dwivedi/Deep-Learning/blob/master/wikihow-fine-tuning-T5/Tune_T5_WikiHow-Github.ipynb.

+## Citation